EQH

 Equitable Holdings Weighs Buyback Before Corebridge Merger as Raymond James Lifts Target to $58

-Raymond James upgraded Equitable Holdings (NYSE: EQH) to Strong Buy from Market Perform this week with a $58 price target, citing the pending merger with Corebridge, while company management has separately signaled it is weighing a share repurchase program before the Corebridge deal closes, according to reporting from Stock Titan and TipRanks.
-The combination of an upgraded bull-case target and the prospect of shrinking the share count ahead of a combination that would create a reported $22 billion US insurance platform has injected fresh dispersion into an already split sell-side view, with at least one separate desk carrying a $31 target and Barclays maintaining a bearish stance.
+Raymond James upgraded Equitable Holdings (NYSE: EQH) to Strong Buy from Market Perform this week, setting a $58 price target on the strength of the pending Corebridge merger.
+Separately, management has signaled it is weighing a share repurchase before the Corebridge deal closes, according to Stock Titan and TipRanks.
+The upgrade and the prospect of shrinking the share count ahead of a combination that would create a $22 billion US insurance platform have widened an already fractured sell-side picture.
+At least one desk carries a $31 target, and Barclays remains bearish.

 Background

-Equitable Holdings and Corebridge have been positioned by press coverage as combining into what Reuters characterized as a roughly $22 billion US insurance group, a scale move that consolidates two large life-and-annuity franchises.
-The deal has been presented to investors primarily as a scale and synergy story, with consensus framing the transaction as accretive over time as the combined entity rationalizes duplicative distribution, technology, and back-office functions.
+Equitable Holdings and Corebridge would combine into what Reuters characterized as a roughly $22 billion US insurance group, merging two large life-and-annuity franchises under one roof.
+Wall Street has framed the deal as accretive over time, expecting the combined company to cut duplicative distribution, technology, and back-office costs.

-Against that backdrop, management's signal that the company is weighing a stock repurchase before the merger closes is a departure from the conservative capital stance that typically precedes a large stock-or-mixed deal.
-The clearest public read-through comes from coverage in Stock Titan and TipRanks indicating the company is evaluating buybacks ahead of closing.
-Acquirers and merger-of-equals parties often pause repurchase activity during a merger review to preserve cash, protect deal optics, and avoid perceived signaling about relative value.
+Management's signal that it is weighing a stock repurchase before closing breaks from the conservative playbook acquirers usually follow ahead of a large stock-or-mixed deal.
+Stock Titan and TipRanks reported the company is evaluating buybacks ahead of closing.
+Acquirers and merger-of-equals parties typically pause repurchases during deal review to preserve cash, protect optics, and avoid sending signals about relative value.

 Separately, Halper Sadeh LLC disclosed an investigation into whether Equitable shareholders are receiving a fair price in the proposed transaction, according to a Business Wire release.
-Such investigations are routine during public-company mergers and do not themselves constitute evidence of wrongdoing, but they add a layer of procedural risk around the exchange ratio.
+Such investigations are routine during public-company mergers and do not constitute evidence of wrongdoing.
+They do, however, add procedural risk around the exchange ratio.

 Analyst View

-The sell-side on Equitable is fractured.
+The sell side on Equitable is split.
 Raymond James upgraded the shares to Strong Buy with a $58 price target, citing the merger outlook, per Investing.com and GuruFocus.
-That target sits effectively at the $57.50 consensus and implies roughly 38% upside from the current $41.98 level.
-Barclays has moved in the other direction with what MarketBeat summarized as a pessimistic forecast on the stock, and a separate desk carries a $31 target, which would imply downside of roughly 26% from spot.
+That target sits near the $57.50 consensus and implies roughly 38% upside from the current $41.98 level.
+Barclays has moved the other way with what MarketBeat summarized as a pessimistic forecast.
+A separate desk carries a $31 target — roughly 26% below the current price.

-The dispersion between the high and low published targets is unusually wide for a large-cap insurer.
-A spread of that magnitude typically reflects genuine disagreement about either the standalone run-rate earnings power of EQH, the appropriate deal exchange ratio, or the probability that the Corebridge merger closes on current terms.
-Consensus remains at roughly 37% implied upside on a $57.50 average target, but that average now spans views that diverge by close to the stock's entire market value.
+The gap between the $31 low and $58 high is unusually wide for a large-cap insurer.
+A spread that size typically reflects real disagreement about standalone earnings power, the deal exchange ratio, or the odds the Corebridge merger closes on current terms.
+The $57.50 consensus still implies roughly 37% upside, but that average now spans views that diverge by close to the stock's entire market value.

 What the Data Shows

-The quantitative case on Equitable pivots on four data points.
-First, valuation: the shares trade at approximately 4.7x forward earnings, a level that prices in skepticism about forward earnings power rather than a typical life-insurance multiple.
-Second, the reported trailing-twelve-month revenue base is roughly $11.7bn, with an 11.3% gross margin and reported free cash flow of approximately negative $9.7bn on a trailing basis, a figure driven by insurance-accounting volatility rather than operating cash burn in the industrial sense.
-Third, earnings have missed consensus four quarters in a row: most recently $1.73 against $1.75 expected, then $1.48 against $1.61, $1.10 against $1.30, and $1.30 against $1.48.
-Fourth, insiders have reportedly sold roughly $1.9M of stock in the past week.
+The quantitative case turns on four points.
+First, valuation: the shares trade at approximately 4.7x forward earnings, a level that prices in doubt about earnings power rather than a typical life-insurance multiple.
+Second, the trailing-twelve-month revenue base is roughly $11.7bn, with an 11.3% gross margin and reported free cash flow of approximately negative $9.7bn on a trailing basis — a figure driven by insurance-accounting volatility, not operating cash burn in the industrial sense.
+Third, earnings have missed consensus four quarters running: $1.73 against $1.75 expected, then $1.48 against $1.61, $1.10 against $1.30, and $1.30 against $1.48.
+Fourth, insiders sold roughly $1.9M of stock in the past week.

-The pre-close buyback signal is the most informative piece of the set.
-If management believes the standalone equity is materially undervalued at $41.98, repurchasing shares before a stock-or-mixed close shrinks the EQH base that ultimately exchanges into the combined entity, effectively transferring prospective synergy value to legacy EQH holders.
-That implied view is not consistent with the $31 bear target, and it is directionally consistent with Raymond James at $58.
-The insider selling cuts in the opposite direction and is difficult to square with the buyback framing, though the dollar amount is small relative to the company's market capitalization and can reflect pre-scheduled 10b5-1 plans rather than fresh conviction.
+The pre-close buyback signal is the most telling data point.
+If management believes the standalone equity is undervalued at $41.98, repurchasing shares before a stock-or-mixed close shrinks the EQH base that exchanges into the combined entity.
+That transfers prospective synergy value to legacy EQH holders.
+The implied view aligns with Raymond James at $58, not the $31 bear target.
+The insider selling cuts the other way and is hard to square with the buyback logic, though the dollar amount is small relative to the company's market capitalization and may reflect pre-scheduled 10b5-1 plans rather than fresh conviction.

 Risks

-The bear case is concrete.
-Four consecutive earnings misses point to either a run-rate earnings base the sell-side has been slow to mark down or a rate and equity-market backdrop pressuring variable annuity economics.
-A 4.7x forward multiple can compress further if 2026 earnings are revised lower, particularly if Quiver Quantitative's framing of refocusing on 2026 profitability headwinds proves correct.
-The reported $9.7bn negative trailing free cash flow figure, while largely an artifact of insurance-accounting movements, will weigh on any screen-driven capital allocator.
+The bear case is specific.
+Four consecutive earnings misses suggest either a run-rate the sell side has been slow to mark down or a rate-and-equity-market backdrop squeezing variable annuity economics.
+A 4.7x forward multiple can compress further if 2026 earnings are revised lower, particularly if Quiver Quantitative's framing of 2026 profitability pressure proves correct.
+The reported $9.7bn negative trailing free cash flow figure, while largely an artifact of insurance-accounting movements, will screen poorly for any capital allocator running quantitative filters.

-Deal-specific risk is also live.
-The Halper Sadeh investigation, even as a procedural matter, flags the possibility that the exchange ratio is revisited.
-A wider regulatory review, a shareholder vote outcome that forces repricing, or a delay in closing would remove the merger as a near-term catalyst and leave the stock trading on standalone fundamentals that have disappointed for four straight quarters.
+Deal risk is also live.
+The Halper Sadeh investigation, even as a procedural matter, raises the possibility that the exchange ratio is revisited.
+A wider regulatory review, a shareholder vote that forces repricing, or a delay in closing would strip the merger as a near-term catalyst and leave the stock trading on standalone results that have disappointed for four straight quarters.

-The separate $31 target and Barclays' pessimistic stance effectively encode these risks.
-Whether they are pricing or fundamental concerns depends on how the merger ratio is ultimately negotiated.
-If the deal closes on current terms, the bear targets look like pricing risk.
-If terms are renegotiated lower for EQH holders, or if the transaction breaks, the fundamental concerns become operative.
+The $31 target and Barclays' bearish stance encode these risks.
+Whether they prove right depends on how the merger ratio is ultimately set.
+If the deal closes on current terms, the bear targets look like misjudgments.
+If terms are renegotiated lower for EQH holders, or if the transaction breaks, the fundamental concerns become the operative ones.

 Outlook

-Equitable Holdings is trading as if the Corebridge merger is the binding constraint on valuation, and the company's apparent willingness to buy back stock ahead of close suggests management disagrees with that framing.
-A pre-close repurchase at $41.98 is most easily read as an implicit assertion that the merger ratio understates EQH's contribution to the combined entity.
-The contrary signal, insider selling of roughly $1.9M in the past week, is small in context but not irrelevant.
-With Raymond James at $58, Barclays bearish, and a separate desk at $31, the shares are likely to trade on each incremental data point around the deal structure rather than on quarterly earnings until closing conditions and exchange terms are clarified.
-For investors focused on insurance consolidation, the signal-to-noise on EQH is unusually rich, and the buyback decision, if formally announced, would be the clearest tell on how management values its own equity relative to the merger math.
+Equitable Holdings is trading as if the Corebridge merger is the binding constraint on valuation.
+Management's apparent willingness to buy back stock ahead of close suggests it disagrees.
+A pre-close repurchase at $41.98 reads as an assertion that the merger ratio understates EQH's contribution to the combined company.
+The contrary signal — insider selling of roughly $1.9M in the past week — is small in context but worth noting.
+Raymond James sits at $58, Barclays is bearish, and a separate desk is at $31.
+Until closing conditions and exchange terms are clarified, the shares will likely trade on each new data point around deal structure rather than on quarterly earnings.
+The buyback decision, if formally announced, would be the clearest signal of how management values its own equity relative to the merger math.

 Run the free Equitable Holdings, Inc. deep-dive →